SharifH/fundamentals/05_chapter/08_lesson.md

 * `getElementById()` - This is the method we want to use to find an element.
 We'll take a look at the methods that are available to us shortly.
 This method in particular lets us locate an element by the value of its `id` attribute.

 * `'main'` - Just like with the functions we've learned about earlier in this unit, we can pass in parameters for these methods to use.
 In this case, we want to find an element that has an `id` of `main`.

+> **NOTE** Note that using proper syntax here is important!
+These methods are case sensitive. `getElementByID` (with a capital D) will throw an error and will not work.

 ###Selecting an Individual Element